Same-sex marriage in Tlaxcala: Legislative action

-Same-sex marriage

 A bill to legalize same-sex marriage was first presented to the Congress of Tlaxcala on 2 October 2009.
 The proposal was blocked by state lawmakers in 2010, and the state, along with officials from Guanajuato, Jalisco, Morelos and Sonora, later filed a formal court challenge to the passage of a same-sex marriage law in Mexico City.
 In June 2011, activists questioned why no action had been taken on the bill and were told that it was still "climbing the roster".
 Deputy María Stankiewicz Ramírez from the Institutional Revolutionary Party (PRI) announced that a same-sex marriage bill would be debated in a Congress committee sometime in July 2016, though no vote happened.
 On 13 October 2017, the New Alliance Party introduced a new bill to Congress.

 The July 2018 elections resulted in the National Regeneration Movement (MORENA) and the Labor Party (PT), which support the legalization of same-sex marriage, winning the majority of legislative seats in Congress.
 In October 2018, Deputy Miguel Covarrubias Cervantes from the Party of the Democratic Revolution introduced a same-sex marriage bill to Congress.
 The legislation was approved by a 16–3 vote on 8 December 2020.
 It was published in the official state journal on 24 December, following the signature of Governor Mena Rodríguez, and took effect the following day.
-The law amended article 42 of the Civil Code to read: Marriage is the union of two persons with their full consent, whose purpose is to establish a common life, in which both partners provide each other with respect, equality, and mutual support.
+The law amended article 42 of the Civil Code to read: Marriage is the union of two persons with their full consent, whose purpose is to establish a shared life, in which both partners provide each other with respect, equality, and mutual support.
 It must be entered into before the officials designated by law and with all the formalities required by it.
 (Note: El matrimonio es la unión de dos personas con su pleno consentimiento, que tiene como objeto realizar la comunidad de vida, en donde ambas se procuran respeto, igualdad y ayuda mutua.
 Debe celebrarse ante los funcionarios que establece la ley y con todas las solemnidades que ella exige.)